topkecleon/telegram-bot-bash/README.txt

 the same reason every file your Bot can read is in danger of being disclosed.
 Restrict your Bots access rights to the absolute minimum.
 Never run your Bot as root, this is the most dangerous you can do!
 Usually the user 'nobody' has almost no rights on Linux/Unix systems.
-See Expert_use on how to run your Bot as an other user.
+See Expert use [doc/4_expert.md] on how to run your Bot as an other user.

 Secure your Bot installation